confluentinc/ccloud-sdk-go-v2/kafkarest/v3/docs/ListLinksResponseData.md

 ### NewListLinksResponseData

-`func NewListLinksResponseData(kind string, metadata ResourceMetadata, sourceClusterId string, linkName string, linkId string, ) *ListLinksResponseData`
+`func NewListLinksResponseData(kind string, metadata ResourceMetadata, linkName string, linkId string, ) *ListLinksResponseData`

 NewListLinksResponseData instantiates a new ListLinksResponseData object This constructor will assign default values to properties that have it defined,